 Association's (APA) Ethical Principles of Psychologists and Code of Conduct and the legal requirements of the field.
 Additionally covers ethical decision making and preparation for professional licensure.
-Learning Outcomes: As a result of this course, students will

 - Delineate between ethical concerns and legal issues - Evaluate the impact of state and federal laws on practice of clinical psychology - Demonstrate the application of ethical principles and conduct to therapeutic and research settings - Defend and justify ethical decisions using a comprehensive decision making model - Summarize the necessary steps for psychology licensure